 Final Thoughts on Being a Good Listener

 In our increasingly polarized world, having good listening skills is critical in order to reduce needless conflict and promote an environment of understanding.
-Keep these 8 tips in mind next time you’re having a conversation with someone to help them feel at ease and respected.
+Keep these tips in mind next time you’re starting a conversation with someone to help them feel at ease and respected.

 Connie Stemmle is a professional editor, freelance writer and ghostwriter.
 She holds a BS in Marketing and a Master’s Degree in Social Work.
 When she is not writing, Connie is either spending time with her 4-year-old daughter, running, or making efforts in her community to promote social justice.